Skip to main content

 Resolution results for the shrinkwrap remesher

-A demonstration of Shrinkwrap resolution values for the shopping cart.
+A demonstration of Shrinkwrap resolution values for the wicker part of the sofa.

 tip

 The upper resolutions for the Remesher are constrained by the Remesher Target value of 25,000 faces, which was set earlier.
 If higher resolutions are desired the Remesher Target can be adjusted, or it can disabled entirely.
-This can be useful for detailed meshes which require deep cuts.
+This can be useful for detailed meshes which may require deep cuts to be preserved.

-For this model the holes are covered completely by Resolution 5.
-A value of 4 also works, but the edges of the basket start to distort.
-5 offers enough resolution to keep corners tight, while also covering the original holes.
+• For this model the holes are covered completely by Resolution 6.
+A value of 5 also works, but the underside of the sofa starts to distort.
+6 offers enough resolution to keep details, while also covering the original holes.
 This allows the alpha map to do the heavy lifting, and requires a lot less vertices.

 1. The remaining settings can be left to their defaults.
 Click the Run button to process the model.